mehmetakifakkus/react-product-card-material-ui/README.md

 # E-Commerce Platform Product Page

 ## Project Overview and Task
 This task is designed to develop a modern and user-friendly frontend for the BetaLimited e-commerce platform.
-Candidates are expected to effectively integrate Material-UI components and create a dynamic web application using React.js.
+The project effectively integrates React, Material UI and Redux create a dynamic web application.
+The application is designed to be responsive and compatible with desktop, tablet, and mobile devices.
+The application is deployed on Vercel.

 <p align="left" style="margin-top:1rem; border-radius:16px">
   <img width="720" height="auto" alt="screenshots/desktopMode" src="./screenshots/desktop.png">